-While most of the planet celebrates Earth Day once a year, at Sight Machine we try to celebrate it on a continuous basis.
+While most of the planet celebrates Earth Day once a year, at Sight Machine we try to celebrate making the Earth more sustainable on a continuous basis.
 The reason is simple.
 We find that improving sustainability quickly and measurably for our manufacturing customers is often the best way to deliver cost savings to their operations.

 There are a lot of buzzwords floating around improving manufacturing sustainability – green manufacturing, IIoT, the circular economy, the Fourth Industrial Revolution.
 All of them have real meaning.
 But in the plant the reality is more basic.
 Having a continuous “Earth Day mentality” leads not only to sustainability but to better efficiency, quality and profitability.